Help with bankruptcy fees

 - Macmillan Cancer Care if you or a family member has cancer

 - United Utilities Trust Fund

 Please note, you might need the assistance of the Citizens Advice Bureau in completing applications (though many do not) relating to the above and also be aware that applications can take anything up to two months to process so give it plenty of time.

 If you are one of the lucky ones who has a friend or relative that will lend you the money, take care not to mention that you borrowed the money as that person could end up being one of your creditors!
 You need to say that you were given the money.
-We have found a link that will help with this:

 And finally, please remember that if you are on benefits you will at least not be required to contribute towards the bankruptcy in an Income Payments Agreement.
 Your debt will be gone and there will be no further action against you.